-While this could hurt battery life, it also means the Galaxy S20 will be capable of faster internet speeds better for streaming and gaming, among other things.
+Battery life does take a small hit if you actually use 5G, but it also means the Galaxy S20 will be capable of faster internet speeds better for streaming and gaming, among other things.

 Galaxy S20 vs Galaxy S10: Battery Life & Charging

 Another big difference on the spec sheet you might have noticed was in the battery and charging category.
 Thanks to a bigger screen with a higher refresh rate and 5G Samsung needed to throw a bigger battery in these phones.
-Not to mention most of the competition started adding bigger batteries or faster charging, so Samsung needs to keep up.

 - Samsung Galaxy S20: 4000 mAh (25w fast wired charging, fast wireless charging and reverse wireless charging)